Loading...

 Incorporate Healthy Fats

-Add a spoonful of nut butter or some avocado to your oatmeal to slow down digestion.
+Add a spoonful of nut butter or a few slices of avocado to your oatmeal to help slow down digestion.

 Limit Added Sugars